stereobooster/kiev/README.md

 # kiev
-A logging extension for Sinatra
+A logging extension for Sinatra integrated with logstash

 ## Installation